anu-bdsi/workshop-intro-to-linux/week1_tutorial.md

 Mouse doesn't work as the same anymore, we need to use the arrow keys on the keyboard to move the insertion point.

-If you're using a terminal on a Windows/MacOS laptop, you can still use mouse to select texts.
+If you're using a terminal on a Windows/MacOS laptop, you can still use mouse to select texts only if you want to copy it.
+You can't do select and delete using mouse.

 ## ```nano``` - A Text Editor